A week of Virtual Nature School - Thomas' story

 The grand finale was on Friday, when all the children (and parents!) were encouraged to bring their toys and stories to life using stop animation technology.
 This was the first time that most had attempted this, and you can see from Thomas' impressive video that it must have been lots of fun.

 So that's what a typical week of Virtual Nature School looks like.
 As you can see, it's filled with creativity and fun - with an emphasis on inquiry-led learning and being active away from screens.

-Take a look at upcoming themes for the weeks ahead and book your place by clicking "Enroll" on the menu above.
+Take a look at upcoming themes for the weeks ahead and book your place by clicking here.